exo-cesm/CESM2.1.3/Tidally_locked_exoplanets/cases/TP_1_e_SSPL_W21_PI/README.md

 A case will be created and the project will be planet with the job queue planet.q.
 If switching to the main queue, n the case directory, ./xmlchange the project to be blank (no input) and the job queue to be 40core-192G.q.

 A user_nl_cam example will be copied in to the case directory.
-This contains a changed solar file, based on the [Peacock et al. (2019)](https://archive.stsci.edu/hlsp/hazmat) TRAPPIST-1 spectrum.
+This contains a changed solar file, based on the [Wilson et al. (2021)](https://zenodo.org/record/4556130#.Y_82yezP39E) TRAPPIST-1 spectrum.
 It also specifies a different rotation rate, gravity, and radius.

 Included source mods fix the solar zenith angle so the planet is considered to be tidally locked.